 Stand-up paddle is one of the sports in the world that grows fastest.
 Why?
 Because it can be done by all ages (as long as you can swim and feel confortable in the ocean) and because it’s rather easy to learn.

-You have several options to do SUP tours.
+You have several options to do SUP tours in Lagos.
 If you prefer, you can go to an area far away from all the tourists, in Sagres.

 If you prefer to stay in the city, you can go SUPping at Ponta da Piedade.
 This region of the Algarve is known for its fantastic rock formations and caves and stand-up paddle is definitely a cool way to explore it.